 A unique Falcon Account username is assigned to every person who has a relationship with the university.
 Together with a password, this forms the Falcon Account credential that is the institutionally managed credential used for access to IT resources, e.g., email, calendar, D2L, student records, office workstations, and lab computers.
 Each person must choose a password for their Falcon Account that meets the following minimum requirements:

-- Contains at least one character from three of the following categories
+- Contains at least one character from three of the following four categories

 - Does not contain your Falcon Account username or parts of your full name that exceed two consecutive characters

 - Must not be the same as any previous password